collectivecrafting/essentials-bootyfication/README.md

 **Make the ever-so-popular essentials plugin ever-so-unpopular with ever-so-custom messages.**

+I think I was either under the influence or really tired when I wrote this......
+Nevertheless, it is kind of funny:

 ## What do it do booboo?

 It removes that SUPER ugly orange color, replacing it with light gray.. and replacing red with dark green!
 Hooray!